eligrey/speculative-request-control/README.md

 ## Introduction

-All current modern browsers employ a de-facto speculative loading feature that cannot be disabled by websites.
+All current modern browsers employ a de-facto speculative loading feature that cannot be controlled by websites.
 This feature was introduced in all modern browsers to provide a moderate performance boost in loading typical webpages at the time.
-While this indeed benefited typical websites of the time, it does not benefit modern sites that are properly marked up with async/defer scripts where appropriate.
-These sites should be able to opt-out of speculative requests and be able to accept responsibility for their own site performance.
+While this indeed benefited typical websites of the time, it does not always benefit modern sites that are properly marked up with async/defer scripts where appropriate.

+Websites should be able to opt-out of eager speculative requests and be able to accept responsibility for their own site performance.

-Giving site owners control over parser speculation improves the security implications of generating dynamic `<meta>` CSPs at runtime based on private locally-stored tracking consent data.
+Giving site owners control over speculative requests improves the security implications of generating dynamic `<meta>` CSPs at runtime based on private locally-stored tracking consent data.
 Currently, client-side-generated `<meta>` CSPs are effectively unenforced until `DOMContentLoaded` due to speculative requests.
 With speculative requests disabled, these CSPs can be effectively applied and enforced immediately.

+### What is an eager speculative request?

+An eager speculative request is a speculative request that precedes an explicitly synchronous script.

 ## Motivating Use Cases